Which Side of Berlin Was Free?

 3. The Fall of the Berlin Wall

-On November 9, 1989, after months of civil unrest, the Berlin Wall fell, signifying an end to the division of Berlin.
-This historic event opened the door for significant political and social changes in Germany and eventually led to the reunification of East and West Germany on October 3, 1990.
+In November 1989 after months of civil uprising, the Berlin Wall collapsed to signal the reunification of Berlin.
+This historic event paved way to political and social revolution in Germany and the reunification of the East and West Germany on October 3, 1990.

 4. Legacy and Reunification